mcottle1/startup/README.md

 - If you omit the await, it won't await

--DOM textContext sets the cild text for an element
+- DOM textContext sets the cild text for an element

 - DNS subdomain cs260.cs.byu.edu the whole thing is the subdomain